Qamishli: Syrian Civil War and after the conflict

 With the civil war and the Rojava conflict from 2011, the city grew into a major political role, being the de facto capital of the DAANES.
 Part of the city, as well as an area to the south which includes Qamishli Airport, remained under the administration of the Syrian government until the rebel offensive in December 2024.
 Unlike many Syrian cities, Qamishli has not seen large-scale fighting during the war, although it has been attacked by unknown perpetrators in 2015 and by Islamic State in 2016, as well as brief skirmishes between DAANES and Syrian forces in 2016 and 2018.
 Qamishli is home to Chirkin prison, which houses detained Islamic State militants.

 On 17 August 2020, Syrian forces reportedly clashed with US troops near Qamishli, which resulted in the death of one Syrian.
 Two other Syrian soldiers were said to have been injured during the clash, state media added.

 In 2022, the Syrian government remained in control of a large part of the city centre as well as a substantial rural area to the south, including the airport, the border crossing, various government buildings, and many residential neighbourhoods.
 The government still organised the production and the distribution of the harvest in the southern countryside, and organised flights between Qamishli and other Syrian cities, as well as Beirut.
 However, most of the city was under the administration of the DAANES.

 The city came fully under Kurdish forces control in December 2024, when Ba'athist Syrian forces handed over control with little fighting.

+Following the 2026 northeastern Syria offensive, the Syrian transitional government forces entered the city on 3 February as part of a ceasefire agreement.

+On 4 March 2026, a stray Iranian ballistic missile originally headed for Turkey impacted a field in Qamishli, and failed to explode.